FrancisChung/CSharp-AOP-Logging-Primer/README.md

 ![LogDirectory](https://github.com/FrancisChung/CSharp-AOP-Logging-Primer/raw/master/AOPLogging/Pics/AOPLoggingDirectory.PNG "LogDirectory")

 Let's take a look at the file.
-First of all, you can see it logged the method info + arguments, error log & results correctly for the first 3 tests.
+First of all, you can see it logged the method name, its arguments & results correctly for the first 3 tests.

 ![File1](https://github.com/FrancisChung/CSharp-AOP-Logging-Primer/raw/master/AOPLogging/Pics/AOPLoggingFile1.PNG "LogFile 1")